opensearch-project/opensearch-benchmark-workloads/geonames/README.md

-## Geonames track
+## Geonames workload

-This track is based on a [geonames](http://www.geonames.org/) dump of the file [allCountries.zip](http://download.geonames.org/export/dump/allCountries.zip) retrieved as of April 27, 2017.
+This workload is based on a [geonames](http://www.geonames.org/) dump of the file [allCountries.zip](http://download.geonames.org/export/dump/allCountries.zip) retrieved as of April 27, 2017.

 For further details about the semantics of individual fields, please see the [geonames dump README](http://download.geonames.org/export/dump/readme.txt).